 I will be sitting for an examination in the October session.
 Should I apply before the first deadline?

 Yes.
-You should apply by the July deadline, indicating that you intend to sit for an examination in September.
+You should apply by the first deadline, indicating that you intend to sit for an examination in October.

 Is it possible to apply to follow another course at UM if I have not yet completed the one I am currently following?

 Students may be allowed to register for concurrent courses if the student’s workload does not exceed 75 ECTS credits per academic year in the case of full-time students or if the student’s workload does not exceed 45 ECTS credits per academic year in the case of part-time students

 I am in my final year of a course at UM and I would like to pursue further studies at the University.
 When should I apply?